jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Because by seeing through a story that connects us to a tool, we're evaluating our place in our community and doing what Cinderella did when she decided to disobey her stepfamily; we're questioning the philosophy that governs our society.

-And, when we decide to drop old tools and pick up better ones without the protection of an enlightened society, we're at the mercy of individual power-brokers whose authority lets them interfere with natural selection.
+And, when we decide to drop old tools and pick up better ones without the protection of an enlightened philosophy, we're at the mercy of individual power-brokers whose authority lets them interfere with natural selection.
 Because they _could_ embrace open competition and admit their tools have been improved upon, or they can create a fake story that says that despite 3.6 billion years of great success, a person should not be allowed to continue Life's evolution on Earth.

 Often, leaders don't self-sacrifice.
 They decide as the stepmother did and antagonize natural selection by limiting access to tools using echo chambers of fake stories.

 _"Cinderella, the ball isn't for you."_
 _"Cinderella, clean up, that is your job, because you're the stepdaughter."_
-_"Cinderella, you can't try on the glass slipper, because only my daughters can be a princess."_
+_"Cinderella, you can't try on the glass slipper, because the rules say I'm the mother, and I say only my daughters can be a princess."_

 We can't understand a word of mushroom, dolphine, or any other creatures communication, yet we understand their evolution because we only listen to their actions.
-Because we can understand human langauge, the natural selection of tools is a confusing mess of real stories about magical new tools and fake reasons of why we shouldn't reach for them.
+Because we can understand human language, the natural selection of tools is a confusing mess of real stories about magical new tools and fake reasons of why we shouldn't reach for them.

 Today, our society's huge and expanding ideological echo chambers exist to fight evolution.

 And they won't stop getting bigger or nastier because, like it did with biological lifeforms so many times before, evolution has finished a chapter in the story of Life.
 Today Life is trying to leave one age and and enter a new one.
-The old age wants to stay alive past its shelf-life and is using echo-chambers to keep it's old tools and way of Life alive.
+The old age wants to stay alive past its shelf-life and is using Conservative and Progressive echo-chambers to keep it's old tools and way of Life alive.

 All people today thus have a huge choice to make; follow fake stories while going round in circles struggling to find resources using outdated adaptations.
 Or climb the ladder and evolve, as quickly as possible, so Life can prosper in the fledgling Internet Age.

 ## Old Age, Ladder Climb, Final Frontier

-In 55 BC, Julius Caesar had a problem.
-The Roman province he goverened was under attack.
+In 55 BC, the Roman general Julius Caesar had a problem.
 He was in control of prosperous territory west of the Rhine river while the east side was ruled by hostile German barbarians.
-Caesar defeated the Germans in open battle, but that is why the Germans avoid fighting the legendary Roman general and instead used small boats and rafts to raid his villages in the night.
+Caesar defeated the Germans in open battle, but that is why the Germans avoid fighting him and instead used small boats and rafts to raid his villages in the night.

 So, to protect his society, Caesar had to defeat an enemy that wouldn't fight him.